-Let us not ever forget the importance of Memorial Day.
+Let us not ever forget the importance of Veterans Day.
 Let's not forget to say thanks to those that served or are serving now and remember those that made the ultimate sacrifice for the USA so we could have the precious freedoms that we have.

 Hopefully, you take a moment to say a prayer for those Veterans you may have known that passed who made the ultimate sacrifice for our country.